If you are one of the millions of people who own a vehicle you should seriously consider integrating it into your bug out plan.

 We will walk through each of these points and demonstrate how to effectively incorporate a bug out vehicle into your bug out plan.

 - The Best Bug Out Vehicle

 - Bug out vehicle checklist

-- What else can I do to have the best bug out vehicle?
+- What else can I do to make my bug out vehicle great?

 Bug Out Vehicle Advantages

 A vehicle will allow you to travel further faster.
 This should be explored as part of bug out planning.
 Is there a better location further away?
 Just because you can travel further doesn’t mean you have to.
 Take the best bug out location option, not the furthest.
 If you can defend a closer location better or cache more supplies there, consider these factors.